sgmlguru/xproc-batch/README.md

 For example, let's assume that this repository lives at `/home/ari/Documents/repos/xproc-batch` and the repository with the XSLT manifest and stylesheets lives at `/home/ari/Documents/repos/xlsx2xml`.
 Furthermore, let's assume that there is a project folder on the local file system containing the actual sources files to be converted at `/home/ari/Documents/projects/colleges/sources`.

-Furthermore, we'll assume that XML Calabash is unpacked to `/home/ari/xmlcalabash-1.1.30-99/`.
+Also, we'll assume that XML Calabash is unpacked to `/home/ari/xmlcalabash-1.1.30-99/`.

 This shell script would then convert the source files (in this case, some Excel spreadsheets):